The Contemporary Re-emergence of China and its Effects on International Development and Global Affairs

 Fourth, in a study that appears in the The China Review [audio paper: video and podcast] [translations: Chinese, French, German, Japanese and Russian] [public talk: powerpoint], the impact of Chinese social organizations’ behaviour, domestically and abroad, on prevailing global civil society theory is discussed.
 Contemporary global civil society theory has largely been shaped out of a language, culture and definition influenced by mainstream Western political philosophy and discourse, and the behaviour of Western social organizations that proliferated in the 20th century.
 The recent rise of Chinese social organizations, who were born, developed and prospered in an authoritarian institutional environment – with varying political values and norms that their Western counterparts – suggests an urgent re-examination of the fundamental precepts of global civil society.

 Finally, I look at China's bi-/multi-directional foreign relations and engagement with global actors.
 In one study, published in the International Political Science Review [audio paper: video and podcast] [translations: Chinese, French and German] [public talk: powerpoint], I look at EU-China relations viz. intellectual property (IP) rights enforcement.
 One of the major arguments advanced is that in order to have effective IP enforcement strategy in China it is necessary to factor state decentralization and the divergent priorities of policy actors in both the developed and less developed regions of the nation.
 In related meta-thematic studies, I analyze the main determinants of the EU's strategic engagement with China [translations: Chinese, French and German] [public talk: video, podcast and powerpoint], and discuss the internal logic for the EU's approach to China when it comes cyber-technology [audio paper: video and podcast] [translations: Chinese, French and German] [public talk: powerpoint].
 In addition, a study looking at variations in foreign policy topics amongst think tanks in China have been instrumental in shaping my underlying analytical reflections.
-I have also broadly discussed Western nation's approaches and reactions to China with BBC (UK) and CBC (Canada).
+I have also broadly discussed Western nation's approaches and reactions to China with BBC (UK) and CBC (Canada); as well as a policy briefs looking at the future of the EU's approach to China, and China's new economic policy direction in the latter half of the 2020s.

 The project's path-breaking findings on the internationalization of Chinese social organizations and their impact on various precepts and practices, was recognized with the prestigious Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) President’s Award for Non-Profit Research.

-One of the legacies stemming from this project is a long-term study looking at how Chinese citizens' think about other foreign jurisdictions [summary: English, Chinese and French] [public talk: video, podcast and powerpoint], and their relationship with China in the 2020s.
+One of the legacies stemming from this project is a long-term, survey-based study looking at how Chinese citizens' think about other foreign jurisdictions and their relationship with China in the 2020s [website].
+The project has produced an influential report titled 'How China Sees the World' in 2023 [summary: English, Chinese and French] [public talk: video, podcast and powerpoint], and 2024 [summary: English, Chinese and French] [public talk: video, podcast and powerpoint].